portworx/px-docs/portworx-flannel-userns.md

 Verify that the Portworx cluster is running via "/opt/pwx/bin/pxctl status".
 All nodes should be present through the host IP address.
-Example the /etc/pwx/config.json file.
-The 'kvdb' parameter should be referencing the containerized instance of 'etcd'.

 ### Reference Links: